Home

 Since transactions must be entered twice, the system helps identify errors and prevent fraud.
 Also, because there’s a clear and detailed record of all financial transactions, it’s harder for employees or upper management to manipulate or conceal information.

-Double-entry accounting can also be integrated with other financial tracking systems to provide additional security and fraud prevention layers.
-Some accounting system will allow for your card transaction data to sync with your accounting system, ensuring your chart of accounts is the same across the board.
+You can also integrate double-entry accounting with other financial tracking systems to provide additional security and fraud prevention layers.
+For example, some accounting systems allow credit card transaction data to sync with your accounting system, ensuring you never miss a transaction.

 #5: Simplifying tax season and audits